dzegel/DynamockServer/README.md

 ## Overview
 A mock-server designed to mimic any api.
-Setup an API expectation and response and then when an API call matching the registered expectation is made, receive the registered response.
+Simply setup an API expectation and response and then when an API call matching the registered expectation is made, Dynamock Server responds with the registered response.

 ###### Use Cases

 - Testing: Integration test, an application that relies on web APIs, with a classic unit-test mocking experience.
-- Development: Develop an application that relies on web APIs that are themselves in development or that are currently inaccessible.
+- Development: Develop an application that relies on web APIs that are themselves in development or currently inaccessible.

 ###### Basic Usage
 When designing automated tests for a service with external web dependencies simply: